sudoeren/fochus/README.md

 *   **Focus Modes:** Built-in timer for Work, Short Break, and Long Break.
 *   **Session Tracking:** Automatically save sessions to track your productivity history.
 *   **Distraction-Free Interface:** Simplified view to help you stay in the flow.

 ---

+## FAQ

+**Q: What are the main keyboard shortcuts?**
+A: You can open the **Spotlight** with the `/` key to quickly access all features and search your data.

+**Q: Where is my data stored?**
+A: Your data is stored securely in a local PostgreSQL database when using Docker or manual setup.
+Fochus also supports manual data backup and restore via the Settings page.

+**Q: Can I customize the Pomodoro timer?**
+A: Yes!
+You can switch between Work, Short Break, and Long Break modes.
+Future updates will include custom duration settings.

+**Q: Is there a mobile version?**
+A: Fochus is currently optimized for desktop use, but the interface is responsive.
+A dedicated mobile view is in our roadmap.

+---